Kakamotobi/Learned/DSA/13-Binary-Heaps.md

 ## What are Heaps?
 > A Heap is a special Tree-based data structure in which the tree is a complete binary tree. | GeeksforGeeks

+- Heaps are just another category of tree data structures.
+  - i.e. everything that applies to trees in general applies to heaps but has additional rules.
+- There are many types of heaps.
+  - Ex: binary heap, Fibonacci heap, Leonardo heap, etc.

 ## Binary Heaps
 > A **binary heap** is a heap data structure that takes the form of a binary tree. | Wikipedia
 ### Binary Heaps vs Binary Search Trees
-- Similar in that each node can have at most two children.
+- Similar in that **each node can have at most two children**.
-- However, unlike a binary search tree, *binary heaps have no order to the left or right*.
+- However, unlike a binary search tree, **binary heaps have no order to the left or right**.
-- Also, unlike a binary search tree, which can become lop-sided to one side, binary heaps are compact and take the least amount of space possible.
+- Also, unlike a binary search tree, which can become lop-sided to one side, **binary heaps are compact and take the least amount of space possible**.
   - i.e., ***every left and right is filled before going down.
 All the children of each node are as full as they can be and the left children are filled out first.***
 ### Binary Heap Big O
 - Insertion - O(log n)